-Open-air museum is a type of museum that exhibits old buildings that are reconstructed or rebuilt so they look like they did in an earlier period in history.
-First open-air museum was founded in Oslo, Norway in 1881 from King Oscar II’s collection.
-Idea was to build 8 to 10 buildings that would show development of the traditional Norwegian architecture since Middle Ages.
-Open-air museum in Sweden was built in the second half of the 19th century.
-It was called Skansen and it was founded by Artur Hazelius after he saw open-air museum in Olso.
-Skansen in time became a model for other open-air museums in Europe and North America.
-Living museums are a special type of open-air museums where actors interpret life and crafts of the period that open-air museum represents.
-First North American open-air museum is Greenfield Village in Dearborn, Michigan founded by Henry Ford in 1928.
-Greenfield Village and Colonial Williamsburg, established 1934, influenced other open-air museums in North America and established their style and difference in regards to European open-air museums.
-European open-air museum are more focused on buildings while North American seek to show life of people in the settlements of past.
+An open-air museum exhibits old buildings that are reconstructed or rebuilt so they look like they did in an earlier period in history.
+The first open-air museum from King Oscar II's collection was founded in Oslo, Norway, in 1881.
+The idea was to build 8 to 10 buildings to show the development of traditional Norwegian architecture since the Middle Ages.
+An open-air museum in Sweden was built in the second half of the 19th century.
+It was called Skansen, and Artur Hazelius founded it after he saw an open-air museum in Olso.
+Skansen, in time, became a model for other open-air museums in Europe and North America.
+Living museums are a special type of open-air museum where actors interpret life and crafts of the period that open-air museum represents.
+The First North American open-air museum is Greenfield Village in Dearborn, Michigan, founded by Henry Ford in 1928.
+Greenfield Village and Colonial Williamsburg, established in 1934, influenced other open-air museums in North America and established their style and difference from European open-air museums.
+European open-air museums are more focused on buildings, while North Americans seek to show the life of people in the settlements of the past.

 Some of the notable open-air museums are: